-The abstract of the paper Origini remote.
-Il caso delle “città d’ acqua”, di Olbicella e della radice *alb- by Francesco Perono Cacciafoco reads thus:
+Francesco Perono Cacciafoco’s academic paper, Origini remote.
+Il caso delle “città d’ acqua”, di Olbicella e della radice *alb- informs us that:

 “Paleo-Ligurian place-names of the type Alba, Old European river names Albis and the like, as well as their ablauting forms Olb- (> Orb- in Romance Ligurian) do not reflect directly Proto-Indo-European adjective *albho- ‘white’; rather, they all continue a Pre-PIE extended root *Hal-bh- ‘water’ cognate with Sumerian halbia (> Akkadian halpium ‘well, water mass, water hole’).
 A further analysis of *Hal-bh- leads to a comparison with PIE root *Hal- ‘nourish’.
 PIE suffixed form *HwaH-r ‘water’ exhibits a similar diffusion.”

-In Romanian, the closest language to Latin today, we have the words “alb” for white, “apa” for water, and “albie” for riverbed, which is very interesting in relation to the above cited paper.
+In Romanian, the closest language to Latin today, we have the words “alb” for white, “apa” for water, “albie” for riverbed, and “hali” for eating in a rush, which is very interesting in relation to the above cited paper.
 Cucuteni Culture from the Neolithic pre-dates Sumerian by 600 years at the very least, and its pottery introduces a distinct, geometric, wave-like symbol which became known as an iconic Greek design.

 By extension, this ancient root found in place names can explain more about the identity of the mysterious “Alfar,” “Elves,” “Apkallu,” etc. – the initiates of old making various appearances in Irish monastic texts.
 It is assumed that their name means “white” (whether this refers to their supposed “Indo-Europeanness” or religion such as white magic), but by utilizing this linguistic study, I can glimpse that their identity is actually linked with water, fluidity, phasing (transitioning), and “shades of grey.”
 And this water symbol is in reference to a Serpent, by means of the waves.
 “The Serpents” was likewise a name by which initiates were known; they were driven to hide in the depths of uncharted forests and eventually disappear from Ireland – a feat celebrated by religious elites as a victory over evil.
 Yet in a few of those texts, there is questioning as to the true nature of the Elves.
 The monks reason it out, concluding that these beings are (in no uncertain terms) of both heaven and hell, but that their knowledge can only come from heaven, as heaven is what their knowledge creates.
 In other words, they are the people of the knowledge, which comes from heaven, through the Serpent.
 As for their appearance, it is that of the human.